Field School in Maya Archaeology

 Welcome to the homepage for Texas Tech University's Field School in Maya Archaeology (FSMA) Study Abroad program.
 The FSMA is part of the Chan Chich Archaeological Project, under the direction of Dr. Brett A. Houk of the Department of Sociology, Anthropology, and Social Work at Texas Tech.

 An archaeological field school is an intensive introduction to archaeological methods.
 The academic component of the program is a 6-hour course called Field Archaeology (ANTH 4642).
-Students learn how to excavate, how to draw maps and profiles, how to record archaeological data (using the CCAP's iPad-based digital data collection system), and how to look for and record new archaeological sites by surveying transects through the jungle.
-Students also learn how to process and analyze the artifacts found during excavations.
+Students learn how to excavate, how to draw maps and profiles, how to record archaeological data (using the CCAP's iPad-based digital data collection system), and how to process and analyze the artifacts found during excavations.
 Therefore, although students are learning by doing, they are also contributing directly to ongoing research on the ancient Maya.
 That's why we call this program a Research Abroad opportunity!

-In 2015 students will be excavating ancient Maya ruins at Chan Chich and conducting initial testing at two late Colonial sites, a historic Maya village known as Kaxil Uinic and a British logging camp known as Qualm Hill.
+In 2016 students will be excavating ancient Maya ruins at Chan Chich and conducting excavations at a historic Maya village known as Kaxil Uinic.

 The field school is open to college students who have completed one year of course work and have at least a 2.5 GPA, regardless of major.
-Space on the Belize program is limited to 12 new students per session.
-The slots will be assigned to the most qualified students, but applying early will improve your chances of being accepted to the program.
-Applications will be processed in two batches, so getting your application in early helps your chances of getting a slot tremendously.
+Space on the Belize program is limited to 12 new students .
+The slots will be assigned to the most qualified students, but applying early will improve your chances of being accepted to the program because applications will be processed in two batches.
+Getting your application in early helps your chances of getting a slot tremendously.

 Students must be physically capable of excavating and hiking in order to participate on the field school.
 Excavating entails lifting up to 25 pounds, swinging a pick, and using a shovel, in addition to more detailed work using a trowel and paint brush.
-Survey entails hiking through the jungle while wearing a backpack (carrying up to a gallon of water) and snake guards.
+Getting to Kaxil Uinic entails hiking through the jungle while wearing a backpack (carrying up to a gallon of water) and snake guards.

-Texas Tech is offering two field sessions.The first session is 28 nights long, and the second session is 25 nights long.
+Texas Tech is offering one field session.The session is 34 nights long.

 The field school is based at Chan Chich Lodge, which is located in the main plaza of the site.
 This makes getting to the field rather easy!
 Our project will be housed in cabanas at the lodge.
 The thatch-roofed cabanas will be fitted with bunk beds, and they have 24-hour electricity, ceiling fans, and private bathrooms with hot water.
 Up to 5 students will share a cabana; the exact number will depend on the numbers of men and women who are accepted to the program.
 We will be served our meals in the lodge's restaurant.
 The lodge has wireless internet in the restaurant and bar, cell phone coverage, and a screened-in swimming pool with hot tub.